barmassimo/MIDI-Round-Robin/README.md

 - connect the Model:Cycles via MIDI to the PC
 - launch MidiRoundRobin (MidiRR.exe) and, when asked:
 	- select your keyboard as MIDI in, and the Model:Cycles as MIDI out
-	- select the channels 1,2,3,4,5,6 as MIDI output to feed all the tracks
+	- select the channels 1-6 (from 1 to 6) as MIDI output to feed all the tracks
 - play your six notes chords!

 You can also set only one output channel, for a simple MIDI routing without a full blown DAW.